Ps3itaTeam/MAMBA_PRX_Loader/MAMBA_PRX_Loader/README.md

 	Note: If you want to load only MAMBA and no VSH plugins hold L1 when "MAMBA/PRX Loader" start. if you want to load only VSH plugins and no MAMBA (PRX Loader will be used) hold R1 when "MAMBA/PRX Loader" start.
+		  Ps2 iso are not supported in this mode!

 -----------------------------------------------------------------------------------------------------
 How to use it at system boot (Autoloader):